danshome/zapier-integration/CONTRIBUTING.md

 - Ensure that there are unit tests for your code.
 - Run unit tests.

-##### Running tests
+#### Running tests

 Integrators will first need an InnoVint user account to access the APIs.
 To have an account created, reach out to the support team at support@innovint.us .

 Once the account is created, integrators should request winery administrators to grant the user account access to the necessary wineries.
 All wineries have a unique ID that should be used in API calls.
-Some accounts may have multiple wineries, so integrators will need access to all of the wineries.
+Some accounts may have multiple wineries, so integrators will need access to all the wineries.
 Once access is granted, the IDs of all accessible wineries can be retrieved using the List Wineries API.
 To run tests you need an account in [Innovint](https://sutter.innovint.us/api/v1/docs/)